Js41637/Overwatch-API/README.md

  * Cache requests

 ## Hosting
-I host using Google App Engine, it's free and you can directly upload the src just remove the following code from from `main.py`
+I host using Google App Engine, it's free and you can directly upload the src just remove the following code from `main.py`
 ```
 if __name__ == '__main__':
     app.run(debug=True, host='localhost')